angelbarrera92/yopmail-reader/README.md

 ### Next Steps
  - Get the date and time of a received mail
  - Send mails to another yopmails accounts
- - We can analyze the way to avoid captchas requests.
+ - We can analyze the way to avoid captchas requests
- - Improve the times of dom navigation.
+ - Improve the times of dom navigation
  - Push to maven repo?

 ### Development